rhit-shirakrk/irs-990-parser/README.md

 will parse all xml files in the directory `xml_files_here` and connect to a database using credentials stored in `creds.ini`.

+To ensure IRS files are properly categorized based on their release year and month, the `xml-directory` argument must be of the regex form `2[0-9][0-9][0-9]_TEOS_XML_[1-12]A`.
+While the IRS website has clear indications of when forms are released, such information is not as easily found in the files themselves.
+For example, there are multiple instances of files in release 2024_TEOS_XML_01A (January 2024) whose timestamps are dated to 2023.

 Any errors will be logged to the `src/errors.log` file.
 Any bad files will be stored in the `src/bad_files` directory for easier debugging.